tremor-rs/tremor-www/docs/guides/basics.md

 ## Filter

-Aside of transformations filtering is an importan part of what tremor can do to event is filtering and routing.
+Aside from transformations, filtering is an integral part of what tremor can do to an event.
 We'll use this feature to allow users to type `exit` and have the application stop.

 :::note
-Stopping tremor is usually not something you'll want to do on a life server as it might impact other users, but it's a nice feature for a example like this.
+Stopping tremor is usually not something you'll want to do on a life server as it might impact other users, but it's a nice feature for an example like this.
 :::

 ### Adding the `exit` connector.

-To terminate tremor programatically we use the [`exit` connector](../connectors), this connector will stop the tremor isntance on every event it receives.
+We use the [`exit` connector](../connectors).
+This connector will stop the tremor instance on every event it receives.

-We'll also use a different port on the pipleine for this, the `exit` port, and wire this up to the `exit` connector.
+We'll use a different port on the pipeline, the `exit` port, and wire this up to the `exit` connector.

-We however stop short here from actually filtering just yet.
+We, however, stop short here from actually filtering just yet.

 :::note
-As mentioned before we can ommit `in` and `out` as ports as that's what tremor defaults to, for `exit` we have to be more specific.
+We can omit `in` and `out` as ports as that's what tremor defaults to.
+For `exit`, we have to be more specific.
 :::

 ```troy